Want to learn how to use a selfie stick for better animal photos? Here are the tips and tricks you need to shoot better animal photos.

 To get better animal photos, you need to use a selfie stick.
 Here's why:

-- Fishing Lure: The shiny silver GoPro case acts just like a fishing lure.
+- Fishing Lure: The shiny GoPro case acts just like a fishing lure.
 As it moves, it catches the light and this catches the eye of nearby animals.
 As long as they are not feeling threatened, many will approach to check it out.

 - Creates More Distance: By adding an additional 3-5 feet in distance between you and the camera, many animals feel comfortable to approach.
 It is surprising how much difference 3 feet makes.